JoshuaEntrata/Shopping-Cart/README.md

 # GameShop

-A Game Store shopping cart was created using Servlet and JSP
+A Game Store shopping cart was created using Servlet and JSP.

-ICS608 - Applications Development and Emerging Technologies 1 (Web-Front-End) Project
+ICS608 - Applications Development and Emerging Technologies 1 (Web-Front-End) Project We would like to acknowledge the following developers for their valuable contributions to this project:
+- Daliuag, Ronan
+- Padrejuan, Shaun
+- Salvador, Fabian

 ## Landing
 ![image](https://github.com/JoshuaEntrata/Shopping-Cart/assets/85151615/cdc4c995-45e6-4418-a26e-b584cf8f6bad)